textpattern/textpattern.github.io/tags/tag-basics/shortform-vs-longform-usage.md

 That’s straightforward and understandable.
 The 3 essential HTML elements are there, the image path is defined (the name is the image’s ID value in this case), and the caption is readable.
 But it’s all static.
 You have to manually write in the image path and caption content.
 We have not effectively separated content from structure and presentation.
 It’s arguable if an `alt=""` attribute is needed alongside a caption in this case (and it might be needed in certain situations), but that would be another manual entry too.

-Regardless, you want the power of server-side functionality, which is why you’ve opted to try Textpattern, and you _should_ want to separate content from it’s structural and presentational constructs as much as possible, so let’s look at the two ways of writing markup.
+Regardless, you want the power of server-side functionality, which is why you’ve opted to try Textpattern, and you _should_ want to separate content from it’s structural and presentational constructs as much as possible, so let’s look at the two ways of writing markup in Textpattern.

 ## HTML and Textpattern tags (long-form)

 Textpattern helps you construct dynamic publishing architectures by using [Textpattern tags](https://docs.textpattern.io/tags/) _interchangably_ with HTML, which is easier to grasp than having to know PHP scripting.

 Here’s the same markup above but with two different Textpattern tags worked in, and with attributes and attribute values adjusted accordingly.
-This markup is structured in what can be called long-form notation:
+This markup is structured in what can be called _long-form_ notation:

 ~~~ html
 <figure>